• Skip to primary navigation

 • If you're struggling to cut the fudge into slices, you can warm your knife by dipping it into boiling water and drying it immediately before using.

-This fudge will last for up to two weeks.
+This will last for up to two weeks, if you don't get through it all before then!
 Store it in an airtight container at room temperature or in the fridge.

 Can I freeze it?